 - A range of self-contained, family and shared accommodation

-- Separate women only and male accommodation
+- Separate accommodation for women and men

 - Accommodation for families with older male children